LangzeL/GD/README.md

 - **Quick Review:** The sprint aims to successfully close the project with a comprehensive presentation and submission of all work.
 - **Reflect on Roadblocks and Improvements:** Reflect on the overall project experience, identifying key learnings, challenges overcome, and areas for future improvement.

+### **Week 12 Backlog:**

+1. Final Presentation:
+   - Conduct the final presentation, ensuring all aspects of the project are covered comprehensively.
+2. Project Submission:
+   - Submit all necessary components, ensuring nothing is missing.
+   - Double-check all submissions for accuracy and completeness.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------